This program is available as an accelerated master's degree.

 "It's the responsibility of security researchers to secure the cyberspace so that users feel safe."

 Protecting mission-critical data has been one of the top security concerns and will continue to be for the foreseeable future.
 Chen works on both research and education on applied cryptography and data security.
 He has been dedicated to investigating novel techniques to protect sensitive data in mobile devices, flash storage media, cloud infrastructures, networks, and big data infrastructures.

 Where you'll work

-Drawing from our Department of Computer Science, Department of Electrical and Computer Engineering, and School of Technology, Michigan Tech’s research uses state-of-the-art technology to help students maximize domain-specific knowledge and interests.
+Drawing from our Department of Computer Science, Department of Electrical and Computer Engineering, and College of Computing, Michigan Tech’s research uses state-of-the-art technology to help students maximize domain-specific knowledge and interests.
 From individual computer units to networking and industrial control protection, our program offers strong collaborative partnerships, blended learning, and research between departments.